sagemath/trac_to_gh/Issue 7798.md

 # Issue 7798: Text in Plots at any given Function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7798

 Original creator: slosoi